Originally posted July 19, 2013:

 You may have heard that with the older style Television sets that had a picture tube (before the flat screen TVs came around), that you could electrocute yourself by taking the cover off the back of the TV and working on it, even though you unplugged the set from the wall before you started.
 A few movies used this in the plot.
 Robert T. Ironside even used it once in an episode during the first season.

 Well.
 The Stack lights are like that.
 When we opened up the light fixture to work on the flash tube or the circuits inside the first thing you did was take a metal rod with a wooden handle and a wire attached with a clip on the end and clipped the wire to the handrail.
-Then turning your head the other way, you placed the metal rod across each of the large capacitors in the box.
-Invariably, one of the capacitors would let out a loud pop that would echo across the lake…. oh, and leave your ears ringing.
+Then turning your head away from the light, you placed the metal rod across each of the large capacitors in the box.
+Invariably, one of the capacitors would let out a loud pop (or should I spell that “pow!”) that would echo across the lake…. oh, and leave your ears ringing.

 Once the voltage was discharged from all the capacitors, you knew it was safe to go to work fixing the light.
 The lights had a day and a night mode, and the difference was how many times the flash tube flashed when it discharged.
 What I mean to say is that it wasn’t just one flash.
 It is really a series of flashes closely timed to look like one flash.
 The number of flashes and the timing between the flashes determine how bright the flash is.